10 Best Hotels in Panama City

 My first visit was New Year’s 2012 and it was perfect.
 I’ve been back several times and always enjoyed myself.

 Rates vary dramatically by season, but you can find a deal for about $200 per night for two people in one room.
 Considering this is all you can eat and drink, that’s not bad.
-For additional information, see the Bijao page on Starwoods Hotels website.
-The run all kinds of promotions to locals, so if you have a friend in town, ask them for a hook-up.
+They run all kinds of promotions to locals, so if you have a friend in town, ask them for a hook-up.

-The Bijao is more my style that it’s larger neighbor, the Playa Blanca Resort, which boasts the second largest swimming pool in the world.
+The Bijao is more my style than it’s a larger neighbour, the Playa Blanca Resort, which boasts the second-largest swimming pool in the world.
 Whenever I read “worlds largest” anything, I hear tourist trap and head the other way.

 Best in Costa Del Este: Westin